decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 applications.
 Nowadays, this is often achieved through social login schemes such as Google Sign-In.
 While the SSI community has serious concerns about social login, the underlying protocol, OIDC, does not have these flaws by design.
-DID AuthN provides great potential by leveraging an SSI wallet, e.g., as a smartphone app, on the web.
+DID AuthN provides great potential by leveraging an Identity Wallet, e.g., as a smartphone app, on the web.
 This will increase and preserve the user’s privacy by preventing third-parties from having the ability to track which web applications a user is interacting with.

-This specification defines the SIOP DID AuthN flavor to use OIDC together with the strong decentralization, privacy and security guarantees of DID for everyone who wants to have a generic way to integrate SSI wallets into their web applications.
+This specification defines the SIOP DID AuthN flavor to use OIDC together with the strong decentralization, privacy and security guarantees of DID for everyone who wants to have a generic way to integrate Identity Wallets into their web applications.

+> **NOTE:** While this specification focuses on the integration of Identity Wallets in the form of browser extensions/ plugins, or smartphone apps, it does not prevent implementers using the proposed flow in different scenarios as well, e.g., between two web services with pre-populated DIDs.

 ## 3 Purpose and Goals

 The main purpose is to sign up with/ login to an RP, i.e., web application.
-It assumes the user operates a mobile or desktop browser.
+It assumes the user operates a mobile or desktop browser or a browser-based app.

 The main goals of this specification are:
 - Staying backward compatible with existing OIDC clients that implement the SIOP